ibnuda/fpmortals/manuscript/complete.md

 ~~~~~~~~
   implicit val equal: Equal[Baz.type] = DerivedEqual.gen[Baz.type, HNil]
 ~~~~~~~~

-or we can use the `Generic` macro to help us and let the compiler infer the generic representation

 atau kita dapat menggunakan makro `Generic` agar kompilator dapat menebak representasi generiknya